RakhithJK/dbeaver-dbeaver-wiki/Kerberos-Authentication.md

 Password|The password of your Kerberos user.
 Use keytab|Check this box if you want to use a keytab file on your machine instead of entering a password.
 Use kinit|Check this box if you use the kinit tool on your machine. kinit is a tool that obtains and caches an initial ticket-granting ticket for the user.
 If this box is checked, you will only need to fill in your Kerberos username in most cases.
+Custom krb5.conf|Path to your local Kerberos configuration file.
+Debug Kerberos Connection|Check this box if you want to see full Kerberos connection information in your [log files](Log-files).

 ### Using the keytab file